Factbox: Mexico's presidential candidates on the issues

 * Speed up judicial reform implemented under Calderon.

-* Look to Brazil’s Petrobras as a model for Pemex, including a possible listing of shares or the issuance of “citizen bonds” that pay returns based on the company’s performance.
+* Look to Brazil’s Petrobras as a model for Pemex, including a possible listing of shares or the emission of “citizen bonds” that pay returns based on the company’s performance.

 * Possible constitutional reform to allow for more outside investment in Pemex.